 Adult Education

 St. Paul's strong Adult Education program offers a variety of short- and long-term classes throughout the year.
-We seek to feed those hungry to know more about God, the church, and the world.
-Our opportunities are developed by Meg Baker, Director of Christian Education, in close collaboration with the Adult Education Committee.
+We seek to feed the minds of those hungry to know more about God, the church, and the world.

 Taste & Sing

-During most of the programming year, we offer two or more adult study opportunities each week.
-All of these studies are designed to no-prep, no-stress, and free-of-charge (some with optional study guides available for those who wish to dig deeper).
-Participants may attend on a regular, occasional, or a drop-in basis.
+During most of the programming year, our staff or volunteer leaders we offer some form of adult study opportunity.
+All of these studies are designed to be low-prep, no-stress, and free-of-charge (some with optional study guides available for those who wish to dig deeper).
+Some classes offer the option of participating on an occasional or drop-in basis, while other short-term classes are best experienced with regular attendance.

 • Wednesday Bible Study: